VISAs & Traveling to Thailand

 PLEASE NOTE: We strongly advise participants to personally check entry and visa requirements before making travel arrangements at least 3 months ahead of time, as there might be country-specific conditions that you are not aware of.
 For most accurate information, please consult your nearest Royal Thai Embassy for further information.

 For more information: Department of Consular Affairs

 A VISA letter can be requested from your online registration.
 On the process “Add Preference” please click “Yes” at the question “Do you require a VISA letter?.”
 This will guide you to enter your VISA letter information.
-After you have completed your registration payment, a VISA letter will be sent as a PDF attachment to the email you provided.
+After you have completed your registration payment, a VISA letter will be available to download from your online registration profile.

 *If your VISA application has been rejected, the registration payment will be refunded, pending evidence of the rejection letter.
 Please contact firstname.lastname@example.org if you require assistance.
 If you require your VISA letter to include details of your program contribution, please include your contribution title and ID number when requesting these letters.